Brown Algae In Saltwater Tanks: How to Get rid of Brown Algae?

 There are several reasons behind the need to remove brown algae from your saltwater aquarium.
 Perhaps the most obvious reason is the absolute eyesore – in short, brown algae is ugly to look at.
 However, there are also other important reasons behind algae removal, relating to your tank environment’s health.
 Brown diatom algae can reduce the amount of oxygen in your tank after it dies and decomposes.
 Of course, this can have a negative knock-on effect on the other life within the water.
 The algae also releases silicate into the water after it dies, which can be harmful.
 Not only this, but brown algae often grows on top of live rock and corals which can, over time, suffocate and kill them.
 Finally, if left alone to grow and thrive, brown algae can be tough to remove from the aquarium walls.

-How to get rid of brown algae in my Saltwater Tank?
+How to get rid of Brown Algae in Saltwater Tank?

 The first step towards getting rid of brown algae is to determine why it has appeared within your saltwater tank.
 There are a few reasons why it may seem, from having excess silicates to high nitrate levels, high phosphate levels, or poor lighting.
 Whatever the case, you should look to conduct an inspection of the tank and test the water to determine the root cause.
 This is the most efficient way to get rid of the algae for good.
 Otherwise, you may spend a long time physically removing it, only for it to return within a week or so.
 Once you have identified and sorted the cause, you can move on to removal.